 Mr. Canan is an accomplished business executive with over thirty-four (34) years of strategic, business development and financial leadership experience.
 Mr. Canan recently retired from Merck & Co., Inc. where his last senior position was as Senior Vice-President, Global Controller, and Chief Accounting Officer for Merck from November 2009 to March 2014.
 He has managed all interactions with the audit committee of the Merck board of directors, while participating extensively with the main board and the compensation & benefits committee.
 Mr. Canan serves as a director of REV Group, a public company, where he chairs the audit committee.
-Mr. Canan also provides consulting services to Willow BioPharma, a Canadian start-up, engaged in the acquisition and development of legacy pharmaceutical assets.
+Mr. Canan also provided consulting services to Willow BioPharma, a Canadian start-up, engaged in the acquisition and development of legacy pharmaceutical assets.
 Willow was recently acquired by Vivus, Inc. He also serves on the board of trustees of Angkor Hospital for Children, where he also chairs the audit & risk committee.
 Mr. Canan is a graduate of McGill University, Montreal, Canada, and is a Canadian Chartered Accountant.

-Janelle (Jan) D'Alvise - Director, President and Chief Executive Officer
+Jan D'Alvise - Director, President and Chief Executive Officer

 Ms. D'Alvise has extensive experience in diagnostics, medical devices, pharmaceuticals and drug discovery research tools.
-Until recently, Ms. D'Alvise was the President and Chairman of Pediatric Bioscience.
+Prior to joining Acasti, Ms. D'Alvise was the President, CEO and Chairman of Pediatric Bioscience.
 Before that, she was the CEO of Gish Biomedical, a cardiopulmonary medical device company.
 Prior to Gish, Ms. D'Alvise was the CEO of the Sidney Kimmel Cancer Center (SKCC), a drug discovery research institute.
-From 1995 until 1998, she was also the Co-Founder and Executive VP/COO of Metrika Inc., and in 1999 was the Co- Founder/President/CEO/Chairman of NuGEN, Inc. Ms. D'Alvise built both companies from technology concept through to successful regulatory approvals, product introduction and sustainable revenue growth.
+From 1995 until 1998, she was also the Co-Founder and Executive VP/COO of Metrika Inc., and from 1999 to 2005 was the Co-Founder/President/CEO/Chairman of NuGEN, Inc. Ms. D'Alvise built both companies from technology concept through to successful product development and regulatory approvals, product introduction and sustainable revenue growth.
 Prior to 1995, Ms. D'Alvise was a VP of Drug Development at Syntex/Roche and Business Unit Director of their Pain and Inflammation business, and also VP of Commercial Operations at SYVA, (Syntex's clinical diagnostics division), and began her career with Diagnostic Products Corporation.
 Ms. D'Alvise has a B.S. in Biochemistry from Michigan Technological University.
-She has completed post- graduate work at the University of Michigan, Stanford University, and the Wharton Business Schools.
-Ms. D'Alvise has served on the board of numerous private companies and non-profits, and is an Entrepreneur-in-Residence for the von Liebig Institute for Entrepreneurship at the University of California, San Diego.
+She has completed post-graduate work at the University of Michigan, Stanford University, and the Wharton Business Schools.
+Ms. D'Alvise has served on the board of numerous private companies and non-profits.